 At the bottom of the stairs, you will be near the market where you can find fresh fruits and vegetables during the day.
 At the top of the stairs is another square with St. Ignatius Church.

 Where to eat in Dubrovnik

 I read about this small sandwich shop called Buffet Škola (Antuninska ul.
-1), right off of Stradun not far from the Pile Gate so I thought I would check it out.
-It was a great option for lunch.
-This tiny place with maybe three tables, bills of different currency plastering the walls, and about three different options on the menu.
-I got prosciutto and oil-cured cheese on freshly baked bread that was very similar to focaccia.
-All of the products are locally made and delicious.
+1), right off of Stradun not far from the Pile Gate.
+It was the perfect option for lunch.
+This tiny place has maybe three tables, bills of different currency plastering the walls, and three different options on the menu.
+I ordered a prosciutto and oil-cured cheese on freshly baked bread that was very similar to focaccia.
+I am aware of how this sandwich looks in a photo but it was really delicious and fresh, also bonus points because the products are locally sourced.

 Save this article for later on Pinterest!